How to file a quick tax return online

 If you’re old school, you’ll want to invest in accordion-style folders to track every note, record, receipt and form that you’ll need to file your return.

-If you prefer to go digital, create a dedicated folder on your machine, or use a cloud service like Dropbox, to house all of the necessary documentation.
+If you prefer to go digital, create a dedicated folder on your machine, or use a cloud service, to store all of the necessary documentation.
 That way, when you are ready to file, all of the information is in one place and you won’t waste precious time scrambling to find a missing piece of paper.

 2. Gather personal information